 If you are a woman with thinning hair, the best course of action you can take is to have a consultation with a hair restoration specialist no matter if it runs in your family or not.
 We see women of all ages with hair loss at the Northern California Hair Restoration Centers.
 The majority of women seeking consultations have missing hair at the front and top of the scalp, or throughout the entire scalp.

 Women can expect our hair restoration team to explain the diagnosis and treatment options in detail after a consultation.
-Drs.
-Staahl and Cockerham both provide their patients with the following nonsurgical and surgical procedures and techniques:
+Dr. Cockerham provides their patients with the following nonsurgical and surgical procedures and techniques:

 Nonsurgical — Hair and Scalp Therapy